This article is a guest post by Pursuit Consulting Corps member and digital marketing expert Erin Sendor.

 - Thank your customers and followers on your social media channels and share all the ways they can continue to support your business.

-- Give shout-outs to any partner businesses – we’re all in this together!
+- Give shout-outs to any businesses you partner with.

-Depending on your industry, consider all the ways to safely continue your services, and creatively connect with your audience.
-How can you appropriately position your offerings and make your business available during this time?
+Depending on your industry, consider all the ways to creatively connect with your audience.
+How can you appropriately position your business and its products?
 If possible, consider providing your products or services online, or adjusting your current e-commerce strategy.

-While continuing to make it relevant to the situation and your brand, virtually educate or entertain your followers and give your business a human voice.
+Make sure the content you're sharing is relevant to the situation and your brand.
+By doing so, you can virtually educate or entertain your followers and give your business a human voice.
 Show why people should continue to support you, your employees and your business.

-- Set up e-commerce online or through Instagram Shopping to offer your products or services online.
+- Set up an online store on your website or through Instagram Shopping to offer your products or services online.

 - Share educational tips about your products or services on your website’s blog and on social media channels.

-- Create engaging video content, do a live stream, or try a new platform, such as video-sharing app TikTok.
+- Create engaging video content, do a live stream, or try a new platform, such as TikTok.

-- Promote what makes your business unique, including your most relevant products or services, your hard-working employees and any top specialties.
+- Promote what makes your business unique, including your most relevant products or services, your hard-working employees, and any of your business's specialties.

-Right now, the world needs more good news and generosity – not tone deaf or overly sales-y messages.
+Right now, the world needs more good news and generosity.
 Aligning with your company’s values, be inspiring in a helpful, authentic way that connects with your audience and applies to the current situation.
 Showcase an upbeat, useful take on your products or offer extra services that are practical and necessary during this time.

 - Be realistically positive with your content strategy by sharing encouraging news and relevant, inspiring content.